NathanR-85/Finder-to-AWS-S3/README.md

 Personally, I use this to upload images that I want to use in emails, but it could be useful for anyone who wants to upload files directly to S3 from Finder with regularity.

 _As a general tip for using AWS, avoid including periods in your S3 bucket names if you intend to access the files within them via HTTPS.
-The presence of periods in bucket names interferes with the subdomain structure, and causes issues with the SSL certificate validation process, which can disrupt secure access (HTTPS)._
+The presence of periods in bucket names interferes with the subdomain structure and causes issues with the SSL certificate validation process, which can disrupt secure access (HTTPS)._

 ## 🛠️ Setup